-What the Automatic Stay Can Prevent
+What the Automatic Stay Can Prevent (at Least Temporarily)

-Here is how the automatic stay affects some common emergencies:
+Here’s how the automatic stay affects some common emergencies:

 What the Automatic Stay Cannot Prevent